 Similar to the bill of materials (BOM) used in manufacturing and engineering or nutrition labels on food packaging, a software bill of materials typically needs to provide vital information about their components.
 The National Telecommunications and Information Administration (NTIA) reports outline all the information your organization needs to include, such as:

-Aside from being a legally and federally required piece of documentation your organization needs to have on hand at all times, there are multiple benefits to having an SBOM.
+Aside from being a legally and federally required piece of documentation your organization needs to have on hand at all times, an SBOM has multiple benefits.
 Here are some of the most notable reasons why they’re beneficial.

 For example, having a maintained software bill of materials is essential in preventing a repeat of the SolarWinds supply chain attack.
 During the attack, hackers tampered with vulnerable areas of the software supply chain to inject malicious code into SolarWinds’ software updates.
 This ended up costing multiple organizations millions of dollars while putting people’s personal information at risk.

 This level of documentation helps your organization stay compliant with transparency and accountability regulations.
-Since the federal government and other industry regulators actively encourage using SBOM for tracking your software’s components, it can help you keep up with these requirements more easily.
+Since the federal government and other industry regulators actively encourage using SBOM to track your software’s components, it can help you more easily comply with these requirements.

 Due diligence is essential for demonstrating your compliance with regulations, and it can help your team avoid hefty fines due to noncompliance.

-By keeping an accurate record of the open-source components your application uses, your organization can better understand the risks that are associated with them—such as known vulnerabilities or outdated versions.
-Doing so also allows you to make informed decisions about risk acceptance, security investments, and mitigation.
+By keeping an accurate record of the open-source components your application uses, your organization can better understand the risks associated with them—such as known vulnerabilities or outdated versions.
+Doing so also lets you make informed decisions about risk acceptance, security investments, and mitigation.

 For example, by keeping your SBOM updated regularly and using static code analysis tools like Kiuwan, you can learn more about critical updates as they become available and prioritize them by necessity.
 Your project and users will only be safer as a result.